 In events like this, our aim was to communicate as early as possible.
 This often made us post alternative visuals to maintain our engagement levels in our social media channels until the event.

-W also wanted to celebrate the final event and its achieved goal of planting the 300-thousandth tree with a dedicated logotype.
-Logotype consists of Turkish translation of "300 thousand trees" whose zero's and the breve of "ğ" forms a smiley.
+We wanted to celebrate the accomplished goal of planting the 300-thousandth tree with a logotype.
+It consists of the Turkish translation of "300 thousand trees" whose zero's and the breve of "ğ" forms a smiley.

 During the event, I have been able to see my designs on our university management personnel such as our president, and his advisors.